TheAryanCode/chessaigame/README.md

 - **Modify Rules**: Customize the game rules in ChessEngine.py for variant chess games.
 - **Enhance the UI**: If using a graphical interface, add new features or improve existing ones.

-## Contributing 🤝

-We’d love your contributions!
-To get involved:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## Contact 📧

 Have questions or feedback?
 Feel free to reach out to [me](mailto:bl.en.u4aie22005@bl.students.amrita.edu).